inventec-ai-center/bp-benchmark/README.md

 # Copyright Information

 This project is under the terms of [the MIT license](https://opensource.org/licenses/mit-license.php).
-It is only for research or education purposes, and not freely available for commercial use or redistribution.
-This intellectual property belongs to the Inventec Corporation.
-Licensing is possible if you want to use the code for commercial use.
-For scientific use, please reference this repository together with the relevant publication.
+Please reference this repository together with the relevant publication when using the code.

 ```
 @article{BPbenchmark2023,